ATU-BDAAI/ca2-assignment-Sedatjsw/README.md

 # Multi-modal Document Understanding (CA2)

-This project presents a document processing pipeline that combines Computer Vision and Natural Language Processing (NLP) techniques to analyse different types of real-world documents.
+This project presents a document processing pipeline that combines Computer Vision and Natural Language Processing (NLP) techniques to analyse different types of real-world document images.

 ## Project Overview

-The aim of this project is to explore how different techniques can be combined into a single pipeline to process and understand document images.
+The aim of this project is to understand how different techniques can be combined into a single pipeline to process and analyse document images.

+The focus of this work is on building a complete pipeline and understanding how each stage contributes to the final output, rather than developing a highly optimised system.

 The system works on a small set of documents with different structures: